annaandmandy/DS562_BigDataEngineer/Homework 3 - Stream Data with Event Hubs/README.md

     4. **Start the Functions App**

 ### 6. Pause/Disable Resources for Now
+By this point, hopefully you were able to view events being processed by your Event Hubs!
 - Take a screenshot of Event Hub activity showing at least 2 requests and messages during a 2 hour period (Must be around 1 hour apart)
 - In the Azure Portal, navigate to your Function App.
 - Click on the “Stop” button to stop the function app from running.